-School-based health classes can have a huge impact on students' lives by providing them with knowledge and skills that are essential to a healthy future.
+An effective health education curriculum can have a huge impact on students' lives by providing knowledge and skills essential to a healthy future.

 Eighteen percent of people would rather wash dishes and 14% would rather clean toilets than floss.
-Water flossing offers a more palatable alternative for flossing-haters.
+Water flossing offers a more palatable alternative.

 Meaningful evidence suggests that Tai Chi may reduce the risk of falls in aging adults.
 Every senior should consider taking the time to learn it.